What Is USB-C?

 Qualcomm Quick Charge 4+

-Qualcomm’s Quick Charge 4+ operates exclusively over USB-C. It is spec compliant (unlike QC 3.0) and works alongside USB Power Delivery.
+Qualcomm’s Quick Charge 4+ operates exclusively over USB-C. It is spec-compliant (unlike QC 3.0) and works alongside USB Power Delivery.
 A QC 4+ charger can act as a USB PD charger.
-And a QC 4+ device can fast charge from USB PD.
+And a QC 4+ device can fast charge from a USB PD charger.

-Quick Charge 3.0, Samsung Fast Adaptive Charging, Huawei SuperCharge, and more
+Quick Charge 3.0, Anker Power IQ, Samsung Fast Adaptive Charging, Huawei SuperCharge, and more

 Many other fast charging standards, both new and old, are available on a variety of USB-C devices.
 They are not compliant with USB Type-C specs.
 And are proprietary technology.
 But they work without issue in the real world, provided the charger and device share the same technology.